ASTR 1210 (O'Connell) Study Guide

 Such conclusions continue to be disputed by the fossil fuel industries and their political allies and by a small subset of climate scientists.
 Very few of the publicly-prominent "climate skeptics" have the qualifications needed to assess the evidence based on original sources --- i.e. the scientific literature.
 Instead, most are simply echoing political talking points which they think might gain the most traction with public opinion, even if those were demolished long ago.
 Meanwhile, the scientifically-qualified skeptics are in retreat on the question of the existence of warming, and some are accepting the likelihood of human involvement in global warming.

 What to do?
 There is no doubt that humans can adjust to whatever changes occur over 100 years...so we will survive.
 But the robustness of our economy depends on the stability of climate patterns, not variations in them.
 The costs of dislocations produced by major climate change could be enormous.
-Hurricanes Katrina (2005), Sandy (2012), and Ida (2021) as well as the onging southwestern US drought, the worsening wildfire seasons, and episodes of unprecedented flooding around the world are all good examples of the scale of the economic disruptions that climate change could produce, even though it is difficult to determine the extent to which those events were intensified by such change.
+Hurricanes Katrina (2005), Sandy (2012), Ida (2021), and Helene (2024), as well as the onging southwestern US drought, the worsening wildfire seasons, and episodes of unprecedented flooding around the world are all good examples of the scale of the economic disruptions that climate change could produce, even though it is difficult to determine the extent to which those events were intensified by such change.
 Such dislocations could easily favor nations other than the US.
 Massive human migrations from the areas most seriously affected by climate change will also be inevitable.
 So climate change becomes important to our national economic security.

-The prudent course is to take steps to reverse the increase in Greenhouse gases until there is a better understanding of what we are doing to the atmosphere.
+The prudent course is to take steps now to reverse the increase in Greenhouse gases until there is a better understanding of what we are doing to the atmosphere.

 Reading for this lecture: